ewoks-kit/ewoksweb/doc/create_graph.rst

 ---------------

 A workflow that is being edited in the canvas can be saved-updated either in the local storage or on the server.
-To save a workflow locally tha button with the save icon in the upper bar should be pressed.
+To save a workflow locally the button with the save icon in the upper bar should be pressed.
 To save a workflow on the server the button with the cloud-up-arrow should be pressed.
 Saving a new workflow on the server involves searching for other workflows with the same name and informing the user.

 Edit a Workflow